Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Neural network architecture and hyperparamer choices

 \section{Neural network architecture and hyperparamer choices}

-The actor and critic network (and respective target network) architecture used is the same as in the original DDPG paper~\cite{lillicrap2015continuous}, with the notable difference that significant performance improvement was obtained with the addition of an extra hidden layer (45 units) in the actor network\footnote{Notably, the addition of an extra layer in the critic network led to degraded performance.} and that narrower hidden layers (60 and 45 units respectively) were implemented to avoid overfitting.
+The actor and critic network (and respective target network) architecture used is the same as in the original DDPG paper~\citep{lillicrap2015continuous}, with the notable difference that significant performance improvement was obtained with the addition of an extra hidden layer (30 units for single-drug training, 45 units for dual-drug training) in the actor network and that narrower hidden layers were implemented in both single-drug (40 and 30 units, respectively) and dual-drug (60 and 45 units, respectively) training to avoid overfitting.
 All hidden layers employed rectified linear activation functions; the output layer of the actor was set to a hard tanh with range between 0 and a chosen maximum dose in order to allow for the dosage to drop to exactly zero (particularly important when multiple drugs are considered).
 Weights were initialized randomly but biases were set to a positive value informed by the evolution of the deterministic part of (\ref{eq:SDE}) (see Appendix~\ref{sec:bias} for a detailed description).
-This was found to prevent convergence to a suboptimal policy in which the minimal control (0) was applied at every time step early in the training.
+This was needed in order to prevent training from becoming trapped early on in a suboptimal policy in which the minimal control (0) was applied at every time step.

 No batch normalization was used at hidden layers, but features were rescaled prior to being added to the replay buffer in the following manner.
 Cell concentrations $x_{i}$ were rescaled as

 Since cell concentrations can vary by multiple orders of magnitude, this was found to be necessary for smooth convergence.
 The growth rate $g_{all}$ was rescaled as